Services Provided at Therapy At The Zone

 Therapy at the zone offers pediatric occupational, physical, and speech and language therapy.

-Your child may need occupational therapy services if he or she exhibits these below behaviors.
+Your child may need occupational therapy if he or she exhibits any of the following behaviors:

 - Distressed with textures (sand, grass, clothes, tags, different foods).

 - Seeks constant movement.